• Skip to main content

 Either/Or Coffeehouse brings a whole new level of creativity to Portland coffee

-This review was updated in 2018 to reflect the opening of their 2nd, much larger location on N. Williams Ave. in Portland.
+This review was updated in 2/2023 to reflect the opening of their 2nd, much larger location on N. Williams Ave., and their announcement of the closure of the original cafe in Sellwood.

 When I was a kid, I spent a lot of time at Either/Or Books in Hermosa Beach, California.
 For sentimental reasons, I drove over to Either/Or coffeehouse in Sellwood to check it out.
 I’m not sure if the name is based on Kierkegaard’s book, but I don’t care.
-The overall experience – excellent coffee, interesting drinks, good pastries and a passionate staff are the reason I keep coming back.
+The overall experience – excellent coffee, interesting drinks, good pastries, and passionate staff is the reason I keep coming back.

 Coffee Flight at Either/Or coffeehouse